adam-p/yesterday-i-learned/linux.md

 ![Dilbert][imgur]

+1. The command for displaying `ls` like a tree is literally [`tree`](http://stackoverflow.com/a/3455675/1558430), as an optional install for some distros.
 1. `yum` is managed by a list of repository configs in `/etc/yum.repos.d/`, each being an ini file.
 1. EC2 has [Extra Packages for Enterprise Linux][amazon] (EPEL).
 1. [Adding a new yum repository][cyberciti]